mdfnam/QnA/Ism as a Noun.md

 ## Abstract Nouns
 - **Definition:** Abstract nouns refer to entities that cannot be physically touched or have any physical presence; instead, they are more theoretical or conceptual in nature.
-- **Example:** In the phrase 'Her *kindness* is remarkable', the word "kindness" is an abstract noun, representing the quality or concept of being kind.
+- **Example:** In the phrase 'Her *kindness*', the word "kindness" is an abstract noun, representing the quality or concept of being kind.

 ### Identification
 Abstract nouns often represent below intangible entities: